MSMurtaza/WebApp/README.md

 # WebApp
-This is temporary project for just git practicing purposes
+This branch is about dummy project for just git practicing purposes